-Wyoming, Montana and Idaho get a lot of snow in winter and some of Yellowstone’s interior roads are seasonally closed.
+Wyoming, Montana and Idaho get a lot of snow in winter and most of Yellowstone's interior roads are seasonally closed.
 That just makes it more of an adventure.
-Take a look at our list of to top things to do in winter – some of which are just fun ways to get around.
+Take a look at our list of to top things to do in winter - some of which are just fun ways to get around.

 1. Take a sleigh ride through an elk herd in Jackson Hole